WindyYam/MultiViewMeshOptimize/README.md

 `scene_root/mesh/` for automatic discovery. `--uv_unwrap` requires `xatlas`.
 For best results, the coarse input mesh should include vertex colours or a coarse texture atlas so texture optimization has a useful initialization.

-## Optional live scene view

-Append `--live_view` to the command to open an interactive OpenCV preview while training.
-Use `--live_view_every N` to change the refresh interval.

 ## Outputs